OpenIPC/openipc.github.io/readme.md

 permission to reuse code for any purpose, even as part of a proprietary software.
 We only ask you politely to contribute your improvements back to us and also be sure to contact us if you use our project for [commercial purposes][price].
 We would be grateful for any feedback and suggestions.
+The use of the OpenIPC project and its components for military purposes is not permitted.

 Historically, OpenIPC [firmware][firmware] only supported SoC manufactured by HiSilicon, but as the development continues, the list of supported processors